 The Group has an ongoing process for identifying, evaluating and managing key risks in the context of its business objectives.
+This includes identifying potential sustainability risks and opportunities for material topics identified which are then subsequently assessed for its occurrence and impacts.
+Wherever applicable, these will be mapped to our risk registers via our ongoing quarterly review of the Group's risk profile.
 These processes are embedded within the Group's overall business operations and are guided by operational manuals, policies and procedures and are regularly reviewed by the Board.